ibm-ecosystem-engineering/envizi-data-hierarchy-blog/1-create-and-load-data/readme.md

 The other aspect when it comes to financial services  is, the responsibility towards the emissions contributed through their investments.
 So Banks has to  capture the emissions coming out of their investments / loans and need to take accountability and report.

-Considering all these aspects of the Banking operations, lets derive the high level hierarchy .
+Considering all these aspects of the Banking operations, lets derive the high level hierarchy.
 The hierarchy  is basically logical grouping of various operations  and associated with physical / virtual locations where the data should be captured.

 Here is one of the representation of the High level Hierarchy considering various banking operations discussed above and corresponding data types  to capture from the same.
 However there may be many other metrics and parameters  including social / governance etc ,  which needs to be considered in the whole sustainable journey.